aliaskov/docker-elk/README.md

 It will give you the ability to analyze any data set by using the searching/aggregation capabilities of Elasticsearch and the visualization power of Kibana, logs delivered by filebeat and prepared/transformed by logstash.
+Traefik is used as a HTTP reverse proxy.
+It uses AWS Route53 and free let's encrypt ssl certs to give true https.
 Based on the official Docker images:

 * [elasticsearch](https://github.com/elastic/elasticsearch-docker) 6.2.2-oss